 Contact a Skilled Fargo Lawyer

 If you need assistance in creating a special needs trust or any other type of estate planning tool, the help of a skilled estate planning attorney can prove to be particularly helpful.
-Consider contacting the Stephen Welle of the O’Keeffe O’Brien Lyson Foss through our convenient online form.
+Consider contacting the Stephen Welle of the O’Keeffe O’Brien Lyson Attorneys through our convenient online form.
 Our office can also be called at 701-235-800 or 877-235-8002.
 Attorney Stephen Welle has the experience necessary to navigate the very obstacles that can arise in estate planning.